tbee/TECL/README.md

 ```

 ## Validation ##
-The user basically determines at runtime how a property is to be interpreted, calling `dbl("key")` will make the value being parsed as a double.
+The user basically determines at runtime how a property is to be interpreted, calling `bd("key")` will make the value being parsed as a BigDecimal.
 So it is only at runtime that you know if a value can be parsed as a double.
 This is quite normal for configuration files, but TECL tries to improve this by supporting a schema.
 In the schema you can specify the type, frequency and other characteristics of properties and groups.